-Currently on Sabbatical (Spring 2013)working on several projects at Virginia Tech and will spend April, May and part of June 2013 in the lab of Dr. Andreas Farnleitner in Vienna Austria.
+Sabbatical (Spring 2013) worked on several projects at Virginia Tech and spent April, May and part of June 2013 in the lab of Dr. Andreas Farnleitner, Vienna Austria.

 J. B. Crozier and M. Alvarez.
 2011.
 Chapter 27.
 Training Future Scientists: Teaching Microbial Source Tracking (MST) to Undergraduates in Microbial Source Tracking: Methods, Applications, and Case Studies.
 Springer publishers.

 J. W. Dickerson Jr., J. B. Crozier, C. Hagedorn, and A. Hassall.
 2007.
 Assessment of the 16S-23S rDNA intergenic spacer region in Enterococcus spp. for Microbial Source Tracking.
 Journal of Environmental Quality.
 36:1661-1669.

 C. Hagedorn, J.B.
 Crozier, K.A.
 Mentz, A.M.
 Booth, A.K.
 Graves, N.J Nelson, and R.B.
 Reneau, Jr. 2003.
 Carbon Source utilization profiles as a method to identify sources of fecal pollution in water.
 Journal of Applied Microbiology 94 (5), 792-799.

 J. B. Crozier.
 2003.
 Development of a Bacterial Source Tracking Program at a Small Liberal Arts College.
 Environmental Detection News (4) 1-5.

 J.B.
 Crozier, B. Clark, and H. Weber.
 2002.
 Identifying Sources of Fecal Pollution in the Roanoke River, Roanoke County, Virginia.
 Virginia Journal of Science, 53:157-165.